lvlerber/home-assistant.io/source/_integrations/nordpool.markdown

 The {% term integration %} provides the public market prices displayed on the [Nord Pool Auction page](https://data.nordpoolgroup.com/auction/day-ahead/prices).

-Most of the European energy is traded via the Nord Pool Group marketplace so therefore in most cases, if the energy provided you currently have doesn't have an {% term integration %} in Home Assistant and you have a spot price based contract, you can use the**Nord Pool** {% term integration %} to calculate your energy price to use in a {% term template %} or as a price the energy dashboard
+Most European energy is traded via the Nord Pool Group marketplace.
+If your energy provider doesn't have a dedicated Home Assistant integration and you have a spot-price-based contract, you can use the **Nord Pool** {% term integration %}.
+This integration provides spot prices for your selected market, which you can, as example, use in a {% term template %} to calculate prices for your [energy dashboard](#energy-dashboard).

-If there is not an {% term integration %} for your energy provider available in Home Assistant, but have an energy price based on spot prices.
-This integration will add the spot prices for the selected market, for which you can, as example, use in a {% term template %} to calculate and use as a current price in your [energy dashboard](#energy-dashboard).

 {% include integrations/config_flow.md %}